-Data scientists prepare data samples that are used for training the deep learning neural network – the ”brain”.
+Data scientists prepare data samples that are used for training the ‘brain’ or the deep neural network.
 Those data samples contain millions of labeled files, malicious and benign – including malware “mutations”, scripts, macros etc.

-The “self learning loop” is a process during which the “brain” is exposed to all the available “raw data” in a file, from which it learns to instinctively identify malicious code.
+The “self-learning loop” is a process during which the deep neural network is exposed to all the available “raw data” in a file, from which it learns to instinctively identify malicious code.
 The incorporation of GPUs (Graphic Processing Units) has enabled this training phase to be dramatically reduced.
-Training takes place within 24-48 hours, instead of months).
+Training takes place within 24-48 hours, instead of months.

 As the training phase goes by, the brain begins to instinctively detect and identify malware by scanning the “DNA” or all of the raw features in a file.

 The deep neural network has now reached the prediction stage where it can quickly and efficiently predict whether or not a file is a threat.
-The input agnostic algorithm can apply this knowledge to any sort of files.
+The input agnostic algorithm can apply this knowledge to any sort of file.

-This phase compresses the brain with all its abilities into a lightweight powerful agent.
+This phase compresses the brain with all its abilities into a lightweight and yet highly powerful agent.
 Turning TeraBytes of insights into MegaBytes of instincts.

-From now on the agent checks every file, script, macro etc. before it executes.
-The process is so fast (less than a millisecond) so it doesn’t effect the user experience or system performance.
+Once deployed the agent checks every file, script, macro, etc before execution.
+The process is very fast (less than 20 milliseconds) causing no discernable impact on user experience or system performance.

-Using deep learning software and technology, we are able to identify even the slightest mutations and evasion techniques, to detect and prevent never seen before and unknown threats, such as zero-days and APTs in real-time.
+Using deep learning software and technology, we are able to detect and prevent never seen before and unknown threats, such as zero-days and APTs.